 PLAN Lab Alumni

 Damian Leitner, B.Sc., M.A.

-Damian is a fourth year clinical psychology student, currently working on his Ph.D. with Drs.
+Damian is a fifth year clinical psychology student, currently working on his Ph.D. with Drs.
 Maya Libben and Harry Miller.
-He recently completed his M.A. in Clinical Psychology at UBC Okanagan.
+He completed his M.A. in Clinical Psychology at UBC Okanagan.
 His master’s thesis examined the relationship between neuropsychological test performance and functional outcome of stroke inpatients at Kelowna General Hospital.
 Damian continues to do research and supervise undergraduate students at Kelowna General Hospital and in the PLAN lab.
 His research focuses on assessment and biopsychosocial aspects of brain injury.
 Additional research interests include cognitive neuroscience, health psychology, and positive psychology.
 He is currently involved in a clinical trial providing therapeutic intervention to enhance well-being in a community population.
 Damian has completed practicums at the rehabilitation center and psychiatric ward (McNair Unit) of Kelowna General Hospital, Bridgeway Assisted Living Residential Treatment Program for substance and alcohol abuse, and is currently enrolled in practicums at UBC Okanagan’s Interprofessional Clinic providing therapy for general mental health disorders, as well as therapy for healthy weight management.
 Previously, Damian completed his B.Sc.
 (Hons) at UBC Okanagan, worked at Connect Lake Country doing cognitive rehabilitation and case management for people living with brain injury, at Kelowna General Hospital as a psychometrist, and as a firefighter for Lake Country Fire Department.